APPLY FOR GOVERNMENT BENEFITS

 What is Centrelink?

-Centrelink delivers payments to, and services for, retirees, the unemployed, families, carers, parents, people with disabilities, Indigenous Australians, and people from culturally and linguistically diverse backgrounds.
+Centrelink is part of the Australian Government Services Australia and delivers social security payments and services for retirees, the unemployed, families, carers, parents, people with disabilities, Indigenous Australians, and people from culturally and linguistically diverse backgrounds.

 What types of payments are available?

 Centrelink provides a range of payments and services.
 You can look at the full list of payments and services here.
 You can also check what payments you may be entitled to using the Centrelink Payment and Service Finder.

 If you lose your job or your hours are reduced

 It is important to contact Centrelink as soon as you lose your job or your employer reduces the number of hours you work.
 This is to ensure you receive payments as soon as you are eligible.
 You can contact the Department of Human Services by phone, in person or online using your MyGov account.
 To find your nearest Centrelink office click here.
 For the phone number for a particular service click here.